-In a study of blogs following 9-11, Cohn, Mehl, and Pennebaker (2004)Cohn, Mehl, and Pennebaker (2004) utilized similar constructs using the word categories of the LIWC.
+In a study of blogs following 9-11, Cohn, Mehl, and Pennebaker (2004) utilized similar constructs using the word categories of the LIWC.
 Cognitive processing is reflected in the use of words such as think and because and indicates the level to which the writer or speaker seeks to understand and organize their thoughts.
-This concept is similar to the language factor, Rationalization, found in Pennebaker and King (1999)Pennebaker and King (1999) except cognitive processing does not account for emotion.
+This concept is similar to the language factor, Rationalization, found in Pennebaker and King (1999) except cognitive processing does not account for emotion.
 Psychological distancing is a measure of the difference of the use of articles and longer words and the use of first-person singular pronouns, discrepancy words such as would and could, and present tense verbs.
 High levels of psychological distancing indicate an abstract and rational thought process whereas low levels of psychological distancing indicate a personal and experience-based thought process.
-Psychological distancing is the opposite of the Immediacy factor found by Pennebaker and King (1999)Pennebaker and King (1999).
-Cohn et al. (2004)Cohn et al. examined more than 1,000 blogs from an online journal site over a period of time which spanned from two months before 9-11 to two months after and found that cognitive processing and psychological distancing increased in the two weeks following 9-11.
+Psychological distancing is the opposite of the Immediacy factor found by Pennebaker and King (1999).
+Cohn et al. (2004) examined more than 1,000 blogs from an online journal site over a period of time which spanned several months before and after 9-11 and found that cognitive processing and psychological distancing increased in the two weeks following 9-11.
 After those two weeks, cognitive processing declined below baseline levels, and psychological distancing persisted for the entire six weeks of the study.
 Furthermore, they found that even blogs, which did not focus on the events of 9-11, still demonstrated these language changes to a lesser extent.

-Newman, Pennebaker, Berry, and Richards (2003)Newman, Pennebaker, Berry, and Richards (2003) explored the possibility of using word frequencies to predict deception.
-Participants were requested to tell the truth and to lie about their attitudes about abortion, their attitude about their friends, or the involvement in a mock crime.
+Newman, Pennebaker, Berry, and Richards (2003) explored the possibility of using word frequencies to predict deception.
+Participants were requested to both tell the truth and lie concerning their attitudes on abortion, their friends, or the involvement in a mock crime.
 Deception was predicted by an increase in the use of negative emotion and motion words and a decrease in the use of first person singular pronouns, third person pronouns, and exclusive words.
-Word frequency was able to predict deception better than judges and better than chance.
-Bond and Lee (2005)Bond and Lee (2005) then used the results of the Newman et al. (2003)Newman et al. (2003) study to classify the truthfulness of prisoners’ statements.
+Word frequency was able to predict deception better than other participants and better than chance.
+Bond and Lee (2005) then used the results of the Newman et al. (2003) study to classify the truthfulness of prisoners’ statements.
 Participants were placed into dyads with one participant providing a mix of true and false statements and the other participant judging the veracity of the first participant’s statements.
-Bond and Lee found that the Newman et al. formula for deception correctly classified 70% of statements correctly.
+Bond and Lee found that the Newman et al. formula for deception classified 70% of statements correctly.